 Unbiased reporting: Often nonprofit’s have very limited accounting staff.
 Having a small staff means the employees of a not-for-profit generally work closely together.
 Additionally, the staff has to answer to the Board.
 Having an independent auditor can provide an outside and unbiassed opinion to ensure your organization is utilizing internal controls properly.
 It is vital to take advantage of the oversite of the board of directors to ensure proper usage and reporting of funds.

-Check Your Method of Accounting: Compliance with proper financial statement presentation can be a serious concern for nonprofits.
+Method of Accounting Confirmation: Compliance with proper financial statement presentation can be a serious concern for nonprofits.
 There are several different methods of accounting which can be used for presenting financial statements.
 An accountant can help in deciding which basis to use and how to comply with the specific requirements of that basis.

 Applying for Grants: If a small not-for-profit organization wants to apply for certain grants, an audit may be necessary or preferred by the grantor.
 If this is the direction your organization would like to go, you should consult with your accounting firm to discover your next steps.